conlean/RestFull-Api-Todos-Backend/Readme.md

 You can test them using postman or any other rest client.

-    You must to add Basic Auth in your rest client.
+    You must to add Cords to TodoController.

-+ open `SecurityJavaConfig`and you can find 1 roles and credentials

 ## Key points to see as an example

 + API Crud implementation and validation of parameters.
 + Error handling to build the response (code + message).
-+ Supports Security /api/todos/** requests
 + Testing with mockito
 + File server implemented